Skip to content

-The single largest concern I hear voiced when I talk with a business about engaging in social media to grow their message is the “what if…”
+Social media nightmares are the most significant concern I hear when I talk with businesses about using social media to grow their message is the “what if…”

 • What if someone uses my social media account to address a concern they have with my business?

-• What if someone says something bad about my brand online?
+• What if someone says something terrible about my brand online?

 • What if…?